TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 Here's how the repo is organized :
 - Data : you'll find [here](https://docs.google.com/spreadsheets/d/1oQGKQZLj6JRbgY-ZQLfClUsq-AHA8LIegtSZvxw6s6A/edit#gid=1203710396) all of the 1181 sentences that composes our  data for the project
 - Code : the python notebooks containing our code
-- Ressources : our [litterature](https://github.com/TetraFaal/Big-Scale-Analytics-2021-Tesla/tree/main/Ressources) review on the subject and usefull ressources
+- ABC-TCF book : our [litterature](https://github.com/TetraFaal/Big-Scale-Analytics-2021-Tesla/tree/main/ABC-TCF%20book) used for the french knowledge test for Quebec.

 ## Methodology :mag: